charleennewland/blog/operational_excellence_pt1.md

 #### Types of waste
 The lean methodology knows eight types of waste:
-- defects - products or services that do not meet customers specifications and require resources to rectify
+- defects - products or services that do not meet customers' specifications and require resources to rectify
 - overproduction - producing products in excess before they are truly needed
 - waiting - wasting time awaiting a preceding process to finish before moving forward
-- non utilized talent - losing time, ideas, skills, improvements when not involving employees
+- non-utilized talent - losing time, ideas, skills, and improvements when not involving employees
 - transportation - excessive movement of resources or information not essential to the product or service
 - inventory - quantities of products, materials, and information beyond what is immediately necessary
 - motion - unnecessary movement by people or movement that does not add value to the product or service
-- extra-processing - activity that is not required to produce a product or service.
+- extra-processing - an activity that is not required to produce a product or service.
    <br>

 *Not all non-value added activities are unnecessary.
 Quality control, for instance, does not directly benefit the customer, but it is still a very important part of the process.*